LeNPaul/Lagrange/README-DRAFT.md

 ## Directory Structure

-If you are familiar with Jekyll, then the default directory structure shouldn't be too difficult to navigate.
-The following are highlights of some of the differences you might notice between how
+If you are familiar with Jekyll, then the Lagrange directory structure shouldn't be too difficult to navigate.
+The following some highlights of the differences you might notice between the default directory structure.
+More information on what these folders and files do can be found in the [Jekyll documentation site](https://jekyllrb.com/docs/structure/).

 ```bash
 Lagrange